vilmibm/gh-ext-dol/guide.md

 ### User input: repository and search term

-`gh-ask` should either determine what repository to query based on the terminal's current directory or respect a `-R` flag (like `gh` does).
+`gh-ask` should either determine what repository to query based on the terminal's current directory or respect a `--repo` flag (like `gh` does).

 `go-gh` helps us do this.